Working in Thailand ?

 The Eastern Seaboard Zone

-The Eastern Seabord Zone near Pattaya and some southern and western parts of the Bangkok Metropolitan Area house Thailand’s export-oriented production plants.
+The Eastern Seaboard Zone near Pattaya and some southern and western parts of the Bangkok Metropolitan Area house Thailand’s export-oriented production plants.
 They manufacture textiles, automobile parts, processed rubber, and plastics, as well as electronics and PC parts for export to China, Japan, and the USA.
 (In fact, the 2011 floods caused a global shortage in hard-disk drives that lasted well into 2012.)
 Expatriate employees with industrial expertise might be sent on an assignment to companies from that sector.

 If you are a future expatriate interested in working in Thailand, you should be aware, though, that there are certain restrictions on foreign workers and employees.
-According to the Foreign Business Act, aliens should not be working in Thailand’s construction sector, in retail, as office assistants, and in some other fields of employment.
+According to the Foreign Business Act, aliens should not be working in Thailand’s construction sector, in retail, as office assistants, and in many other fields of employment.

 Also, before you start work, always make sure that you have a signed employment contract and a B visa that includes a work permit.
 These are basic requirements for living in Thailand and working there legally.